datastax/cassandra/src/java/org/apache/cassandra/index/sai/VECTOR.md

 3. Intersect the results with a `RangeIntersectionIterator` to get the Primary Keys that satisfy all boolean predicates.
 4. Materialize the Primary Keys that satisfy all boolean predicates.
-5. Map resulting Primary Keys back to row ids and search each vector index for the local top k ordinals, then map those to Primary Keys. **This is expensive.**
+5. Map resulting Primary Keys back to row ids and search each vector index for the local top k ordinals, then map those to Primary Keys.
+Ultimately producing a single score ordered iterator. **This is expensive.**
-6. Materialize each row from storage.
+6. Materialize one row from storage at a time.
-7. Compute the vector similarity score for each row.
+7. Filter out deleted rows and validate the row against the logical filter.
+If the row does not match the WHERE clause, ignore the result.
+Then, compute the vector similarity score.
+If the score is at least as good as the score computed by the index, the vector is in the global top k.
+If it is worse than the index's score, temporarily ignore that key.
+Finally, reorder into Primary Key order.
-8. Return the global top k rows.
+8. Return the global top k rows to the coordinator.

 ```mermaid
 ---